-If you have been charged with a drug crime, you may have been charged under either actual possession or constructive possession.
+If you have been charged with a drug crime in Grand Rapids, you may have been charged under either actual possession or constructive possession.
 Both of these charges come with severe consequences and a conviction could mean a criminal record, jail time, fines, and a serious impact on your future.

 Pursuant to People v Wolf, 440 Mich 508, 519-520; 489 NW2d 748 (1992), amended 411 Mich 1202 (1992), “A person need not have actual physical possession of a controlled substance to be guilty of possessing it.
 Possession may be either actual or constructive.”